3. End to End Model Execution

 print("MyModule Prediction:", class_names[pred_kind[0]])

-MyModule Prediction: Sandal
+MyModule Prediction: Trouser

 3.6.
 Integrate Existing Libraries in the Environment